 Last year I wrote about taking the time to gather onion seeds from my heirloom onions that I had grown that season.
 Yes, it was a little tedious and time consuming.
 I could have easily spent about $4 or less and bought my seeds for this year.
 But, what would it have gained me?

 Last winter I planted a bunch of those seeds not really knowing if they would grow or not.
 I put them in freshly tilled, fertilized, and mulched ground.
 I watered them regularly and kept invasive weeds from choking out the tiny little plants.
 This spring I was rewarded with a whole lot of tiny onion plants.
 In years past I had always purchased my onion “sets” from the store for about $4.
-Those were planted, opinions harvested and enjoyed.
-This year…the process was mine from start to finish.
+Those store bought onion sets were planted, opinions harvested and enjoyed.
+But, the store was in the supply chain.
+However, this year…the process was mine from start to finish.
 My onion sets are now growing into real onions!

 My harvesting of the seed, starting the little onion set plants, replanting them into an opinion patch, and soon harvesting the onions to enjoy in our meals is almost complete.
 Well, not really…